 Monica Lewinsky made headlines — not for the first time — in 2014 when she opened up about her experiences as a victim of public shaming and cyberbullying.
-She first addressed the matter at Forbes 30 under 30 summit and later, in 2015, delivered her vital TED talk: ?The Price of Shame.?
+She first addressed the matter at Forbes 30 under 30 summit.
+Later, in 2015, delivered her vital TED talk: “The Price of Shame.”
 (Watch below.)
 After spending more than a decade shying away from the press and desiring anonymity, Lewinsky has spent the past few years owning her narrative.
-On a national scale, she?s transformed from the notorious ?other woman? into an honest, misunderstood figure whose trauma represents the hypocritical double standards of sex and power.
-Now recognized as an activist, author, television personality, and even a role model, Lewinsky?s net worth reflects a lot more than just an intern?s salary.
+On a national scale, she’s transformed from the notorious “other woman” into an honest, misunderstood figure whose trauma represents the hypocritical double standards of sex and power.
+Now recognized as an activist, author, television personality, and even a role model, Lewinsky’s net worth reflects a lot more than just an intern’s salary.

 “The Price of Shame”

 The Clinton-Lewinsky Scandal

 The Clinton-Lewinsky Scandal concerned former President Bill Clinton and his inappropriate sexual contact with a 22-year-old White House intern: Monica Lewinsky.
 When Lewinsky was working in the White House Office of Legislative Affairs, she and Clinton engaged in nine seperate sexual encounters.
 Their relationship came to light in 1998.
 As a result of sexual assault allegations against the US president by Paula Jones, his former employee.
 Lewinsky had confided in her “friend” Linda Tripp about the affair.
 Tripp secretly recorded her conversations with Lewinsky, urged to hold onto the physical evidence (a semen-stained blue dress).
 When Lewinsky denied her relationship with the president in a sworn affidavit for Jones’ lawyers, Tripp tipped Ken Starr, off the independent investigator handling Clinton’s Whitewater scandal.